-In the course of our work at the Institute we frequently come across interesting sources of information about legal issues that are helpful for teachers and students studying Legal subjects – this November 2017 update includes Apps and Podcasts:
+In the course of our work at the Institute we frequently come across interesting sources of information about legal issues that are helpful for teachers and students studying Legal subjects – this April 2019 update includes Social Media, Videos and Podcasts:

 - The NSW Supreme Court Twitter feed helps in obtaining links to new judgments and information form the court, also see NSW Case Law for the full judgments and to search for cases in other NSW Courts

 - The NSW Supreme Court has an App for the court building and it is great to download prior to a court visit excursion – iTunes App